yuvemaq/Personal-Capstone-Projects/README.md

 Hi there!

-My name is Yvonne Quiachon and welcome to my Personal Capstone Projects Portfolio!
+My name is Yvonne Quiachon and welcome to my Personal and Capstone Projects Portfolio!
 Here's a brief story about myself.
 I did my undergraduate at Cleveland State University where I majored in Biomedical technology.
 I built my foundation in biology and chemistry during my undergraduate studies.
 Meanwhile I was an office assistant on campus and then a pharmacy technician where I spent my time attending to peoples' medicinal needs.
 I wanted to become a pharmacist, as that was the next logical step to take, and so I studied physics and calculus at Cuyahoga Community College.
 There I discovered my knack and love for mathematics.

 Now I focus on conducting analysis on subjects that engage me and honing my programming skills.
 I love applying my background in biomedical technology and pharmaceuticals to projects whenever I can!